rsodre/arcade/packages/arcade-ts/src/marketplace/README.md

 ## Error handling

 All data methods throw when the underlying Torii fetch fails.
-For the paginated `listCollectionTokens` call the result contains a `pages` array and an `errors` array so you can present per-project failures while still rendering successful responses.
+For the paginated `listCollectionTokens` call the result includes a single `page` payload alongside an optional `error`, so consumers can inspect failures without juggling project identifiers.
 Fetch helpers rely on `getChecksumAddress` internally to ensure consistent casing.

 ## React integration